Xerox-Fujifilm deal should have been changed long ago: Icahn

 The Wall Street Journal reported last week that Xerox, under pressure to find new growth sources amid shrinking demand for its printer and copier business, was in talks on a deal with the Japanese camera maker that could include a change in control of Xerox.

-Deutsche Bank analysts said in a report to clients this week that they do not see much advantage in Fujifilm taking a larger stake in Fuji Xerox given the current market climate.
+Deutsche Bank analysts said in a report to clients this week that they do not see much advantage in Fujifilm taking a stake in Xerox given the current market climate.

 But buying Xerox's 25 percent share of the joint venture "could push for a more aggressive integration with Fuji Xerox that could have cost benefits," the report said.